skip to Main Content

 Capital Gain Tax in Nigeria in 2026

-Capital Gain Tax in Nigeria has undergone a significant transformation with the enactment of the Nigeria Tax Act (NTA) 2025, which came into effect on January 1, 2026.
-Consequently, this comprehensive reform consolidates and repeals several tax laws, including the Capital Gains Tax Act (CGTA), Companies Income Tax Act (CITA), and Personal Income Tax Act (PITA), among others.
+Capital Gains Tax (CGT) in Nigeria has undergone a significant transformation with the enactment of the Nigeria Tax Act 2025, which came into effect on January 1, 2026.
+Consequently, this comprehensive reform consolidates and repeals several tax laws, including the Capital Gains Tax Act, Companies Income Tax Act, and Personal Income Tax Act, among others.

-For investors engaged in stock disposal and reinvestment activities, understanding the changes in capital gains tax (CGT) treatment is crucial for effective tax planning and compliance.
+For investors engaged in stock disposal and reinvestment activities, understanding the changes in CGT treatment is crucial for effective tax planning and compliance.
 Therefore, this article examines the key differences between the Finance Act 2021 regime and the new NTA 2025, with particular focus on disposal of shares, reinvestment provisions, and applicable thresholds.

 Overview of Capital Gains Tax on Stock Disposal